NcxyZero/altair/docs/README_PRELOAD.md

 - Preloading UI screens or loading animations.
 - Holding modules/scripts needed early in the client lifecycle.
-- Caching sound or image assets before full game load.
+- Caching sound or image assets before a full game load.